mistswapdex/docs/src/governance/vote/README.md

 ### Create Pull Request on xmist-governance

 Once a proposal has been discussed sufficiently to where you think it makes sense to open it to a vote, you can make a PR at the [xmist-governance](https://github.com/mistswapdex/xmist-governance) repository.
+If you need assistance making a PR, do not hesitate to ask in the `#governance` group - a member of the MistSwap team can assist.

 ## How are proposals decided upon?